MicrosoftDocs/customer-insights/ci-docs/data/data-unification-merge-tables.md

 ## Configure customer ID generation

-Define how to generate customer ID values, the unique customer profile identifiers.
-The unify fields step in the data unification process generates the unique customer profile identifier.
-The identifier is the *CustomerId* in the *Customer* table that results from the data unification process.
+The CustomerId field is a unique GUID value generated for each unified customer profile.
+The unify fields step in the data unification process generates this unique customer profile identifier.
+In rare cases, the CustomerId field changes between unification runs as described in [*CustomerId*](data-unification.md#customer-id).
+In these cases, you can configure a custom, stable ID by specifying the columns to use as inputs for the generated CustomerId.

-The *CustomerId* is based on a hash of the first value of the non-null winner primary keys.
-These keys come from the tables used in data unification and are influenced by the match order.
-So the generated customer ID can change when a primary key value changes in the primary table of the match order.
-The primary key value might not always represent the same customer.

-Configuring a stable customer ID enables you to avoid that behavior.
+For each input to the CustomerId generation, the first non-null TableName + field value are used.
+Tables are checked for non-null values in the table order defined on the **Matching rules** unification step.
+If the source table or input field values change, the resulting CustomerId will change.

+To configure a custom, stable ID, perform the following steps.

-1. Select the **Keys** tab.
+1. On the **Customer data** step, select the **Keys** tab.

 1. Hover on the **CustomerId** row and select **Configure**.
    :::image type="content" source="media/customize-stable-id.png" alt-text="Control to customize the ID generation.":::

 1. Select up to five fields that will comprise a unique customer ID and are more stable.
 Records that don’t match your configuration use a system-configured ID instead.

+   Only include fields that are either not expected to change or, when changed, a new CustomerId is appropriate.
+Avoid fields that might change such as phone, email, or address.

 1. Select **Done**.